sedol1339/files/abstracts.md

 Allen-Zhu, Z., Li, Y., & Song, Z. (2018).
 A Convergence Theory for Deep Learning via Over-Parameterization. arXiv, 1811.03962.
 Retrieved from https://arxiv.org/abs/1811.03962v5

-    - Study the theory of multi-layer networks
+    - We study the theory of multi-layer networks
-    - Proof that SGD can find global minima on the training objective of over-parameterized DNNs
+    - We proove that SGD can find global minima on the training objective of over-parameterized DNNs
     - Key insight is that in a neighborhood of the random initialization, the opt. landscape is almost convex
     - This implies an equivalence between over-parameterized finite width NNs and neural tangent kernel
     - Our theory at least applies to FCN, CNN and ResNet